neetfreek/bash-programs/README.md

 ### Convert Currency

 Compare exchange rates between a provided currency and Euro (default), or between two provided currencies.
-Uses the [ECB SDMX 2.1 RESTful web service API](https://sdw-wsrest.ecb.europa.eu/)
+Uses the [ECB SDMX 2.1 RESTful web service API](https://sdw-wsrest.ecb.europa.eu/).

+Currencies are provided as arguments, formatted in the SP00/ISO 4217 currency reference rate code format (key supplied).

 - Requires [xpath](https://manpages.ubuntu.com/manpages/precise/en/man1/xpath.1p.html) be installed in your environment.
 - Requires that the `convert-currency-supported-currencies` file be kept in the same directory for printing error and supported currency code messages.